PeterHjHan/prayer-request/README.md

 ### 2.2 Product Functions

-* Authorized and authenticated users are able to complete CRUD operations and view the history on their created prayer requests.
+* userized and authenticated users are able to complete CRUD operations and view the history on their created prayer requests.
-* non-authorized users are able to Create and Read operations.
+* non-userized users are able to Create and Read operations.
 * All users will be able to search by type of prayer, specific words, or user's name

 ### 2.3 User Classes and Characteristics